sballan/challenges-quartz/README.md

 The quiz can be styled however you like from the host app, using the provided ":host /deep/" css selectors.

 ### Use it with a simple import
 To use the quiz, simply import the QuizModule to your AppModule.
 That's it!
+The quiz files are kept at /src/app/quiz, but it doesn't matter where you keep them.

 ### State is kept in three services: Quiz, Question, and Answers.